 - Furthers professional expertise and credentials in areas related to children and families

 - A bachelor’s degree (Child Development or related fields preferred)

 - Grade point average of at least 3.0 in the last 60 semester units attempted

-- Completion of the GRE General Test (and TOEFL if international applicant)
+- Completion of the TOEFL (if international applicant)